OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

 ### Try it out

-1. Ensure that the web server is running and the add-in has been sideloaded.
+1. Ensure that the web server is running and the add-in has been sideloaded, then open the task pane.
 For details, see the instructions in the quick start you used.

-1. If the add-in task pane isn't already open in Office, go to the **Home** tab and choose the **Show Taskpane** button on the ribbon to open it.

 1. Verify that the task pane includes the list of features.